How to Declutter Your Closet

 In fact, you might even be surprised by this next section…

-What Your Closet Isn’t
+What to Keep in Mind about Your Closet

 Now that you know what your closet is, let’s get down to brass tacks about what your closet isn’t.